semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

 Semgrep Code performed cross-function analysis as the `userInput()` source was called in `main()` while the `exec()` sink was called in the `DockerCompose` class.

-Interact with the rule widget to compare Semgrep OSS and Semgrep Code.
+Interact with the rule widget to compare Semgrep Community Edition (CE) and Semgrep Code.
 In the **Rule** pane, you can remove the lines:

 ```yaml
 options: